kochsj/game-of-greed/README.md

 Follow the prompts - Good luck!

 ## Functionality/Architecture
 This game is using 'dice rolls', arguements in the form of tuples.
 The dice rolls are between 1 and 6 individually and there are six dice at the start of the game.
 An instance of a GameOfGreed is created upon game start (invoking GameOfGreed class object method play()).

+User is guided through a series of prompts.
+They can elect to add scoring dice to their side of the table (by typing "a"), bank the points that they have set aside (by typing "b"), and/or reroll the remaining dice to go for a bigger score (by typing "r").

 ## Change Log
 Mon Dec 09 2019 16:34:04<br>Created Game of Greed Module.
 Tested for app functionality and correct results.

+Tue Dec 10 2019 22:38:07<br>Developed further game functionality.
+Ability to roll six dice.
+Added the ability to select dice to set aside, bank the set aside points, calculate a running total, passed user testing.